 Short Term Disability (STD) benefits begin after you are unable to work due to a non-work related injury or illness after you have satisfied any required elimination period.

-Staff, including those represented by Allied Union and SEIU 1199, scheduled to work 30 or more hours per week.
+Staff, including those represented by SEIU 1199 United Healthcare Workers East and the Law Enforcement Officers Security Union-LEOSU-DC, scheduled to work 30 or more hours per week.

 Effective Date of Coverage